Mitterrand–Pasqua affair: Sentencing

 The sentences for the "Angolagate affair" were handed down on October 27, 2009.
 Charles Pasqua and Jean-Charles Marchiani were found guilty of taking money from Gaydamak and Falcone that they knew was proceeds of crime.
 Pasqua was sentenced to three years in prison, two of which were suspended and a €100,000 fine.
 Marchiani was sentenced to three months in prison.
 Gaydamak and Falcone were found guilty of illegal arms deals, tax fraud, money laundering, embezzlement and others, sentenced to six years in prison and multi-million-euro fines each.
 Gaydamak was sentenced in absentia, and it was unclear whether he would ever serve the prison term.

 Falcone, who tried and failed to claim diplomatic immunity in the case, was taken into custody by police after the judge had finished reading out the sentences.
-Jean-Christophe Mitterrand was found guilty of receiving $2 million from Falcone and Gaydamak to promote their interests and were sentenced to a two-year suspended sentence and a €375,000 fine.
+Jean-Christophe Mitterrand was found guilty of receiving $2 million from Falcone and Gaydamak to promote their interests and was sentenced to a two-year suspended sentence and a €375,000 fine.
 Paul-Loup Sulitzer was found guilty of embezzlement and sentenced to 15 months in prison and a €100,000 fine.
 Jacques Attali and Georges Fenech were acquitted.

 In total, 36 individuals were convicted of various levels of involvement in the scandal, 21 of whom appealed the decision.